-Michigan State vs Notre Dame Game Time Announced
+Michigan State vs Notre Dame game time announced

 By clicking "Subscribe to Newsletter", I agree to On3's Privacy Notice, Terms, and use of my personal information described therein.

-There’s been many great games over the years between the two rivals, but no game comes close to the “Game of the Century” they played in 1966 at Spartan Stadium.
-This fall marks the 60th anniversary of the famous game which has been regarded as one of the greatest games in college football history, which ended in a 10-10 tie.
+There have been many great games over the years between the two rivals, but no game comes close to the “Game of the Century” they played in 1966 at Spartan Stadium.
+This fall marks the 60th anniversary of the famous game, which has been regarded as one of the greatest contests in college football history and ended in a 10-10 tie.

-The game was considered a de facto “National Championship Game” between No. 1 Notre Dame and No. 2 Michigan State.
-Michigan State entered the contest at 9-0, while Notre Dame was 8-0, after the tie both schools finished the season at 9-0-1 and both schools claimed national championships from the 1966 season.
+The game was considered a de facto “national championship game” between No. 1 Notre Dame and No. 2 Michigan State.
+Michigan State entered the contest at 9-0, while Notre Dame was 8-0.
+After the tie, both schools finished the season at 9-0-1 and claimed national championships for the 1966 season.

-Michigan State will host Notre Dame in East Lansing next season as well, with the two teams meeting again on September 18, 2027.
+Michigan State will host Notre Dame in East Lansing next season, with the two teams meeting again on Sept.
+18, 2027.